ibrahimtosun18/ibrahimtosun18/README.md

   <a href="https://instagram.com/ibrhim.tsn" target="_blank"><img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="ibrhim.tsn" height="30" width="40"></a>
 </p>

-# Interactive Battleship Game (CURRENTLY UNDER DEVELOPMENT)
+# Interactive Battleship Game

-**Game is in progress.** This is open to ANYONE to play the next move. :wave: It's your turn!
+This is open to ANYONE to play the next move. :wave: It's your turn!
 Attack a position.
+You will see 🔥 if you hit a ship and ❌ if you don't.
+Choose a spot to attack.
+Enjoy the game!

 |   | A | B | C | D | E | F | G | H | I | J |
 | - | - | - | - | - | - | - | - | - | - | - |